FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 ### Islands
 {: .lead .text-info}

-14:00 - 14:30: Polyxeni Adam Veleni (Director General of Antiquities, Greece). _"Are the Euboeans islanders?
-Colonization in Northern Greece, an overview"._
+14:00 - 14:30: Polyxeni Adam Veleni (Director General of Antiquities, Greece). _Are the Euboeans islanders?
+Colonization in Northern Greece, an overview._

 14:30 - 15:00: TBC.

-15:00 - 15:30: Francesco Muscolino (Director of the National Archaeological Museum Cagliari, Sardinia). _“Insularity and Mediterranean networks in the collections of the National Archaeological Museum of Cagliari from prehistory to the contemporary age”._
+15:00 - 15:30: Francesco Muscolino (Director of the National Archaeological Museum Cagliari, Sardinia). _Insularity and Mediterranean networks in the collections of the National Archaeological Museum of Cagliari from prehistory to the contemporary age._

 ----